 Starting January 1, 2010, many notices, disclosures and documents may be delivered electronically to any member who has agreed to that method of delivery.

 Written Consent Required.
-Before an association can electronically distribute documents, notices and disclosures described above, it must receive the recipient's written consent.
+Before an association can electronically distribute documents, notices and disclosures to its members, it must receive the recipient's written consent.
 (Civ.
-Code §4040(a)(2).)
-The consent must comply with all the requirements of Corporations Code §20, which includes a clear written statement to the recipient as to:
+Code § 4040(a)(2).)
+The consent must comply with all the requirements of Corporations Code § 20, which includes a clear written statement to the recipient as to:

 - any right of the recipient to have the record provided or made available on paper or in non-electronic form,